active-group/active-saml/README.md

 # active-saml

-A library for SAML auth that can easily hooked into a compjure app.
+A library for SAML auth that can easily hooked into a compojure app.

 [![Clojars Project](https://img.shields.io/clojars/v/de.active-group/active-saml.svg)](https://clojars.org/de.active-group/active-saml)

 ## Usage
-So setup the required endpoints, hook to following into your compjure application.
+To setup the required endpoints, hook to following into your compojure application.
 In this somewhat longer example, we use [Hiccup](https://github.com/weavejester/hiccup) to generate HTML output.
 Feel free to respond to the requests however you like.